-We start our journey at Victoria Quay next to the Welsh Bridge, which connects the suburb of Frankwell to the Town Centre.
+We start our journey along the River Severn at Victoria Quay next to the Welsh Bridge, which connects the suburb of Frankwell to the Town Centre.
 There’s been a river crossing in this area for nearly 900 years.
-Completed in 1795, the current bridge has only stood at the this site since 1795; its predecessor, St Georges Bridge, was further upstream near Mardol.
+Completed in 1795, the current bridge has only stood at this site since 1795; its predecessor, St Georges Bridge, was further upstream near Mardol.

 Locally nicknamed the ‘slinky’, the Quantum Leap sculpture is the focal point of a ‘Geo Garden’ created to celebrate the bicentenary of the birth of Charles Darwin.
 As Shrewsbury’s most famous previous resident, you will find many references to him around the town.
 The sculpture also observes Shropshire’s geological diversity, as we boast 10 of the 12 geological periods.